iVis-at-Bilkent/pathway-mapper/README.md

 ### Exporting As Image

-The user may export the current pathway as an image in one of the following formats: JPG, PNG or SVG.
+The user may export the current pathway as a static image (JPG and PNG) or in scalable vector graphics (SVG).

 ### Viewing Experiment Data